 Millennium Surgery Center, Inc. became incorporated May 6, 1999.
 Our operations began on September 1, 1999 at Kern Surgery Center on Truxtun Avenue in Bakersfield.
-On September 18, 2000 Millennium Surgery Center, Inc. moved into our current facilities on Stockdale Highway.
+On September 18, 2000 Millennium Surgery Center, Inc. moved into our previous Stockdale Highway facility.
+Then, on July 14, 2014 we opened our brand new facility located on San Dimas Street.
 Millennium Surgery Center, Inc. is Medicare Certified and AAAHC Accredited.

 WHAT IS AN ASC?